xiaochuany/blog/docs/posts/drafts/survive.md

 It is proportional with regard to the change of covariate $x$ for each invididual i.e. $\frac{h(t|x)}{h(t|x+\delta)}$ is constant over time.
 This is a strong assumption yet quite flexible because
 $h_0$ is an arbitrary function and it allows for (parametric) covariate effect.

 Estimation and hypothesis testing of $\beta$ is obviously of utmost importance.
-This is done based on maximization of partial likelihood (likkelihood conditioning on the occurence time of the observed events, due to PH assumption, we have only $\beta$ in the partial likelihood).
-The exposition of these notes[^2] is very clear and I will not waste tokens on it.
+This is done by maximizating partial likelihood (likelihood conditioning on the occurence time of the observed events, due to PH assumption, we have only $\beta$ in the partial likelihood).
+The exposition of some lecture notes[^2] is very clear so I will not waste tokens on it.
 See also the notes mentioned before[^1] for a slightly different perspective.